cloudnativer/kube-router/docs/user-guide.md

 ```
 Usage of kube-router:
       --advertise-cluster-ip                          Add Cluster IP of the service to the RIB so that it gets advertises to the BGP peers.
-      --advertise-cluster-subnet string               If this parameter is set, the cluster IP of service will not be put into RIB, but the value set by this parameter will be put into RIB.
-The main purpose of this parameter is to reduce the number of service routes sent by kube-router to the upper BGP network devices.
       --advertise-external-ip                         Add External IP of service to the RIB so that it gets advertised to the BGP peers.
       --advertise-loadbalancer-ip                     Add LoadbBalancer IP of service status as set by the LB provider to the RIB so that it gets advertised to the BGP peers.
       --advertise-pod-cidr                            Add Node's POD cidr to the RIB so that it gets advertised to the BGP peers. (default true)
+      --advertise-service-cluster-ip-range string     If this parameter is set, the cluster IP of service will not be put into RIB, but the value set by this parameter will be put into RIB.
+The main purpose of this parameter is to reduce the number of service routes sent by kube-router to the upper BGP network devices.
+      --auto-mtu                                      Auto detect and set the largest possible MTU for pod interfaces. (default true)
       --bgp-graceful-restart                          Enables the BGP Graceful Restart capability so that routes are preserved on unexpected restarts
       --bgp-graceful-restart-deferral-time duration   BGP Graceful restart deferral time according to RFC4724 4.1, maximum 18h. (default 6m0s)
+      --bgp-graceful-restart-time duration            BGP Graceful restart time according to RFC4724 3, maximum 4095s. (default 1m30s)
-      --bgp-holdtime float                            This parameter is mainly used to modify the holdtime declared to BGP peer.
-When Kube router goes down abnormally, the local saving time of BGP route will be affected. (default 90)
+      --bgp-holdtime duration                         This parameter is mainly used to modify the holdtime declared to BGP peer.
+When Kube-router goes down abnormally, the local saving time of BGP route will be affected.Holdtime must be in the range 3s to 18h12m16s. (default 1m30s)
-      --bgp-port uint16                               The port open for incoming BGP connections and to use for connecting with other BGP peers. (default 179)
+      --bgp-port uint32                               The port open for incoming BGP connections and to use for connecting with other BGP peers. (default 179)
       --cache-sync-timeout duration                   The timeout for cache synchronization (e.g. '5s', '1m').
 Must be greater than 0. (default 1m0s)
       --cleanup-config                                Cleanup iptables rules, ipvs, ipset configuration and exit.
       --cluster-asn uint                              ASN number under which cluster nodes will run iBGP.
-      --cluster-cidr string                           CIDR range of pods in the cluster.
-It is used to identify traffic originating from and destinated to pods.
       --disable-source-dest-check                     Disable the source-dest-check attribute for AWS EC2 instances.
 When this option is false, it must be set some other way. (default true)
       --enable-cni                                    Enable CNI plugin.
 Disable if you want to use kube-router features alongside another CNI plugin. (default true)
       --enable-ibgp                                   Enables peering with nodes with the same ASN, if disabled will only peer with external BGP peers (default true)